 - 12 ounces dry pasta such as rotini or ziti

 - ½ teaspoon dried oregano

 - 2 cups shredded vegan mozzarella - about 6 ounces

 - If using homemade seitan pepperoni, slice it thinly, place in a bowl and drizzle with olive oil.
 Toss to coat, and set aside.

-- Preheat the oven to 375 degrees F, and lightly oil a casserole dish.
+- Preheat the oven to 375 degrees F, and lightly oil a 13x9 casserole dish.

 - Bring a large pot of salted water to a boil, and cook pasta for 2 minutes less than indicated on the package.
 Drain in a colander.
-While the pasta cooks, move on to step 4.
+While the pasta is cooking, move on to step 4.

 - Return the pasta to the pot and combine with marinara, sauteed veggies, olives, and a pinch of salt and pepper.
 Fold in the pepperoni slices, reserving a handful to decorate the top of the dish if desired.
 Cook the pasta mixture over medium heat just until hot, about 2 minutes.